 Major Depressive Disorder

 A disabling condition that interferes with the individual’s ability to function.
 During periods of depression, the individual may be unable to cope with ordinary life activities like school, work, or even family and friends.
-While some people may have a single occurrence of major depression during their lives, most people who are diagnosed with major depression have recurrent bouts with it during their lives.
+While some people may have a single occurrence of major depression during their lives, most people who are diagnosed with major depression have recurrent bouts of it.

 Depression with Psychosis

 Occurs during a break with reality, in which an individual may experience delusions and/or hallucinations.
-People with depression with psychosis may imagine that something is terribly wrong with their bodies.
-They may think that they are being unfairly punished by God, others or their circumstances.
+People with depression with psychosis may imagine that something is wrong with their bodies.
+They may think that God id unfairly punishing them or their circumstances.

 Occurs within the first six months of childbirth.
 Often referred to as the “baby blues,” postpartum depression can cause mothers to be irritable, tearful and feel resentment toward their infants.
 It may also be a sign of bipolar tendency.